 A forecast or estimate of what will probably happen in the course of a disease, including its likely outcome.

-A person chosen by the patient as a substitute decision maker with authority to make decisions on the patient’s behalf if the patient is unable to do so.
+A person chosen to speak and act for the patient about health care decisions if the patient is unable to do so.
+See Substitute decision maker.

 A type of medication that acts on the brain to improve energy, mood and alertness.
 Requires a prescription.